Safest Neighborhoods in Houston

 When we say “safe,” we’re not talking about perfection.
 We’re talking about everyday, practical safety that matters to international students:

-• Walkability to campus or public transport
+• Walkability or public transit access

 An area doesn’t have to be expensive to be safe.
 It has to be active, maintained, and student-oriented.